christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 'The Antiquities of the Jews' then became a pseudo-epigraphical work (of propaganda) that was backdated to make christianity look legitimate in the same way that the 'Letter of Aristeas' was backdated to exaggerate the age of the Septuagint.
-I would even hazard a guess that this group was responsible for burining down the Library of Alexandria which resulted in the loss of all recorded history up until that point so that they could cover up the tracks of their psy-op religion.

 Endnotes (Chapter 10)